What is maintenance

 • An enforcement of an order made by the Tribunal for the Maintenance of Parents.

-• An order to vary (change) or revoke (cancel) an existing maintenance order made by the Family Courts.
+• An order to vary (change) or rescind (cancel) an existing maintenance order made by the Family Courts.

 Resolving the dispute